jchen114/RWH/README.md

-# RWH
+# Real World Haskell
 Real World Haskell Practice

-Most of the chapter practice problems.
-Which means the problems that I think were important and educational.
+Me following along the book.
+These include the practice problems in the book as well as some custom implementation using the book's resources.